brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-24.md

 the spiral he set his toothbrush.
 He stood at a short distance from the edge of the spiral diagram.
 After that, the incantation was simple.

-*"Patronus de Harry James Potter, ego invito protego tuus dominus."*
+"*Patronus de Harry James Potter, ego invito protego tuus dominus.*"

 The end of his wand glowed white to the point of blinding and he looked away with the rest of them.
 When it faded to a tolerable level he turned